How much money should you give for the upcoming Bar Mitzvah?

 If you barely know the kid and his family, then $50-$100 (or $54-$108) is definitely OK.

-A nice rule of thumb is to take the amount you would have normally spent on a birthday present and multiply that by 1.5.
-So, if you would’ve spent $100, then $150 sounds about right (or $144 to keep the “multiples of 18” tradition).
+A good rule of thumb is to take the amount you would’ve normally spent on a birthday present and multiply that by 1.5.
+So, if you would’ve spent $100, then $150 sounds about right (or $144 to keep stay in line with the “multiples of 18” tradition).

 Here’s a table to clear out the confusion: